lalelisealstad/mybook-dashboard/README.md

 # Developing:

-## to do:
-- mobile layout
-- want to read section.

 ## Interactivity dashboard:
 - date read filter.
 - ratings select filter.
 - poplarity filter.
 - find books based on word or topic: show a list of the books.

 #### Improve performance / layout:
+- add box with info to first column and switch the first fig to be next to spider fig.
+- mobile layout improve!
+    press comand option C to see mobile layout.
-- - loading bar with percentage when uploading books with estimate of time left.
+- loading bar with percentage when uploading books with estimate of time left.
 - remove prints and use logging instead.
 - set up of topics in json not necessary in case of input
 - 0 rating should be changed to "not rated" in the ratings bar.